-Learn some simple Tibetan language quickly and it does help you when communicating with the local Tibetan people.
+Learn some simple Tibetan language quickly for travel and it does help you when communicating with the local Tibetan people in your Tibet tour.

 |How do you do? or How are you?||Khong Garm Sung|

 |Nice to meet you!||Che Rang Gye Wei Garbo Chong!|

 |My name is Tom.||Nga Min Tom La.|

 |How much is it?||Beh sha Kah Dze Ray?|